Centre to provide free COVID vaccines to states for all above 18; Service charge for pvt hospitals capped at Rs 150/dose: PM | Health

 The process of procuring vaccines from companies of other countries has also been expedited, the prime minister said.

-Amid concerns expressed by experts recently over children being affected by the virus, Modi said trials of two vaccines are being carried outthat in this direction.
+Amid concerns expressed by experts recently over children being affected by the virus, Modi said trials of two vaccines are being carried out in this direction.

 Modi said research is continuing on a nasal spray vaccine which, if successful, can significantly boost India's vaccination drive, he said.